List of Parks and Recreation characters: Bobby Newport

 Bobby Newport (Paul Rudd) is Leslie's chief opponent in her fourth season campaign for City Council.
 Bobby would appear to be the second son of Nick Newport Sr., who paid $250,000 to his campaign manager (Jennifer Barkley) in order to get Bobby elected.
 Bobby Newport is friendly and superficially charming, but extremely naive and clueless (he at times acts mentally handicapped despite the fact that he isn't), and has been completely spoiled by his privileged upbringing.
 When Leslie puts together a viral video that makes him look pathetic and stupid (in lieu of a nasty attack ad she ultimately refused to air), Bobby has a meeting where he complains she hurt his feelings, then asks her to drop out of the election and simply hand the office to him.
 He also tells Leslie he'll give her an invitation to his victory party, and even offers to let her do the job for him once he's elected.
-He spends much of the campaign away from Pawnee, and gets involved in a sex scandal while vacationing in Majorca.
+He spends much of the campaign away from Pawnee, and gets involved in a sex scandal while vacationing in Mallorca.
 He returns to debate Leslie, and during their debate, Bobby first appears to be in the lead by saying short quips rather than longer speeches, but Leslie eventually attacks his character and wins the debate.
 Afterwards, Bobby congratulates her performance during the debate and asks her if she would like to come to his house for a party.
 After Leslie connects with him upon the death of his father, he tells reporters that people who don't vote for him should definitely vote for her, and then says on TV that he's very relieved he lost the election to her.
 He is later considered a possible candidate for interim mayor after Mayor Gunderson dies.
 In the extended edition of the series finale, he is revealed to have married Shauna Malwae-Tweep.
 He makes an appearance by himself in the 2020 COVID-19-set pandemic special episode, where Bobby calls in from an isolated area in Switzerland where he seems to be happy but also isn't doing much.
 He hadn't know anything about the pandemic and reacts with audible shock when finally informed about what has happened in the world.